bencacak/mrsBeasley/README.md

 - `!choose` to make the bot decide something for you.
 Prompts are separated by commas.
   - *Syntax:* `!choose [something], [something], [something]`
 ---
+## Admin Commands
+### QOTD Functions
+- `$qotd` Posts the question of the day in the general chat and prompts admin to delete the question from the database after posting in the admin bot chat
+---
+- `$new` adds a new question from the database
+---
+- `$del` deletes a question from the database
+  - *Note:* Spelling, caps, spacing, and markdown features must be exact, so it is best to capy and paste from the list of questions
+---
+- `$list` lists all the questions in the database